 Standard 2 – 0.0005 nits to ≥540 nits

-So you essentially need monitor that falls into one of the above standard for true HDR experience
+So you essentially need a monitor that falls into one of the above standards for true HDR experience

 |HDR format||Panel/ Colour depth||Colour Space||Max Peak brightness capable (Nits)|